Georgia election racketeering prosecution: Georgia State Senate investigation

 In August 2024, State Senator Bill Cowsert, a Republican who chaired the Georgia State Senate Special Committee on Investigations, subpoenaed Willis for testimony and documents.
 Willis challenged the validity of the subpoena.
 The Supreme Court of Georgia will hear the challenge in October 2025.

-Reassignment of prosecution
+Dismissal

 For the case to continue, the Georgia Court of Appeals required that the executive director of the Prosecuting Attorneys' Council of Georgia select a substitute prosecutor.
 It could be someone publicly or privately employed, or it could be someone employed by the Prosecuting Attorneys' Council itself.

 After the Supreme Court of Georgia declined in September 2025 to hear Willis's appeal, Judge McAfee said the council must choose a new prosecutor soon or he would dismiss the case.
 He extended the deadline to November 14 after Pete Skandalakis, the council's executive director, said he could not predict how long it might take.
 Meanwhile, Willis's office handed over to Skandalakis 101 boxes of documents and the entire case file on a hard drive.
 On the morning of the deadline, Skandalakis announced that, having been unable to find a willing prosecutor, he would take on the role himself.

-Potential trials

-Hall, Powell, Chesebro, and Ellis will not be tried because they have pleaded guilty.
-The trial for the 15 remaining defendants remained unscheduled while the Georgia Court of Appeals removed Fani Willis from the case and then while the Supreme Court of Georgia chose not to hear her appeal.
-Given that Trump is a sitting president again, the prosecution may be complex, although there is no rule against bringing a sitting president to trial.

-Unlike the proceedings in Trump's other three indictments where photography was not permitted, the Georgia proceedings will be livestreamed on YouTube and journalists will be allowed to use their phones in the courtroom.
-However, the juries will remain anonymous at least until the end of trial and will have security.